lnls-dig/rffe-fw/README.md

 	cd /path/to/repo/

-Create a new folder wherever is suitable

-	cd <build_folder>

-Run CMake using the path to the repository folder as an direct argument and the flags configure the compilation scripts to your specific build.
-It's possible to set several options like Board IP, DHCP Mode, Mount path, libs to compile, etc in `CMakeCache.txt` file using your text editor, passing the options via `-D<option>=<value>` or a GUI editor for CMake (`cmake-gui`).

-        cmake <path_to_source> -D<option1>=<value1> -D<option2>=<value2> ...
+Run `make` (you can add the `-j4` flag to speed up the proccess) :

+    make -j4

+A few flags can be set in order to match your hardware setup, which are:

+    ETH_INTERFACE=<FIX_IP|DHCP>
+    TEMP_SENSOR=<ADT7320|LM71>

+If not set, the Makefile will output a warning and use a default value for each.

 Example:

-	cmake ../ -DUSE_FIXIP=true -DMBED_IP=10.2.119.203 -DMBED_MASK=10.2.119.255 -DMBED_GATEWAY=10.2.119.1

-After changing the desired options, run the CMake configuration command again, if `CMakeCache.txt` was changed, and compile the firmware:

-	make -s
+	make -j4 ETH_INTERFACE=FIX_IP IP=10.2.119.203 GATEWAY=10.2.119.1 TEMP_SENSOR=ADT7320

-*NOTE: The compiler will return several warnings, most of them are regarding the mbed libraries, but since they have a stable version on github, we'll just use the master branch and ignore those warnings.*
+*NOTE: The compiler will return a few warnings, most of them are regarding the mbed libraries, but since they have a stable version on github, we'll just use the master branch and ignore those warnings.*

 Both a `.axf` file and a `.bin` file will be generated in the source folder.
 You can use any one you prefer to program your processor.